-How often do we hear people say that someone has the “gift of the gab” or they could sell “apples to an orchard”?
+How often do we hear people say that someone has the “Gift of the gab” or they could sell “Apples to an orchard”?
 When it comes to describing stereotypical salesperson, do we imagine them to be an outgoing individual who talks a lot, oozes charm and wit?

 Many of us will agree with this image.
 Yet, one might ask - what is it that makes good salespeople so great?

 Having worked with sales people for many years, I have observed numerous qualities which I believe are important to succeed.
 Lots of people share different views, yet there are similarities too.
-So, this got me thinking about what I believe are the 9 most important traits a good salesperson should have.
+This got me thinking about what I believe are the 9 most important traits a good salesperson should have.

-- Positive & enthusiastic attitude – We’ve all heard the expression “a smile is contagious”.
+- Positive & enthusiastic attitude – We’ve all heard the expression “A smile is contagious”.
 People are instantly attracted to people who are upbeat and positive in their attitude.
 No one wants to meet or talk to someone who is negative or gloomy.